christopher-l-ahmed/R-GIS/README.md

-# Welcome GIS in R, a series of trainings
+# GIS in R: Session 1

 You can use the [editor on GitHub](https://github.com/christopher-l-ahmed/R-GIS/edit/master/README.md) to maintain and preview the content for your website in Markdown files.